vueuse/vueuse/packages/core/useTimeout/index.md

 # useTimeout

-> Update value after a specified time.
+> Update value after a given time.
 Provides handles to cancel and/or reset the timeout.

 ## Usage